 So there were a few reasons why it would be beneficial to teach our children group economics.
 As a parent I see the power in introducing positive thoughts and concepts to our children.
 Some times just introducing the ideas can start a chain reaction were they will take it further than we could possibly imagine.

-If you haven’t got your copy of the book yet for your children, grandchildren nieces and nephews CLICK HERE.
+If you don’t have your copies of the Round & Round book series for your children, grandchildren nieces and nephews CLICK HERE.